gabriel-joe/hello-world-aws/README.md

   * http://localhost:8080/hello/{username}

-4. To run the application with the `postgresql` profile, you'll need to configure the connection details.
+4. To run the application with the `default` profile, you'll need to configure the connection details.
 PostgreSQL environment variables are defined in the `compose.yaml` file.
 You can edit this file to adjust connection settings for your local PostgreSQL instance.

 **Note:** Refer to the application code for additional configuration options related to connecting to PostgreSQL.